 Organic is food as it should be.
 It’s food you can trust, that doesn’t cost the earth and where the animals come first.
 All of our organic farmers are committed to the highest animal welfare standards, and to ensuring the best possible life for the creatures in their care.
 Organic farming itself is a kinder, more holistic way of tending to the land, that’s not only better for us, but for our planet too.
 Our farmers are helping to safeguard organic soil and boost biodiversity.
-According to the Soil Association, organic farms are havens for wildlife, providing homes for bees, birds and butterflies, and encouraging 50% more plant, insect and bird life than non-organic farms, on average.
+According to research shared by the Soil Association, organic farms are havens for wildlife, including bees, birds and butterflies, and are home to 30% more species of wildlife, on average.

 Certified since 2018

 BALANCING PURPOSE AND PROFIT

 As a certified B Corp, we’re committed to driving positive change for people and our planet, and are always striving to do more good in the world.
 Through our One Box: One Portion initiative, we’re fighting food poverty in our community by donating one portion of fresh, organic fruit or veg to those in need, for every Fruit & Veg Box sold.
 We’re also incredibly proud of our Responsible Supplier Programme: our way of measuring our makers’ environmental and social impact.
 Among our ethical family, you’ll find a host of fellow B Corps, as well as Fairtrade-certified growers and makers.
 By supporting their work, you’re helping to drive the kind of change you want to see in the world.